-During the MHSCN Spring Conference & Awards on Friday, April 20, more than 70 healthcare communicators, marketers and public relations professionals gained inspiration from speakers as they explored how to influence and engage on many topics.
+During the MHSCN Spring Conference & Awards on Friday, April 20, more than 70 healthcare communicators, marketers and public relations professionals gained inspiration as they explored how to influence and engage on many topics.

 To download a presentation, select the topic title.

 Holly Sullivan, Director of Strategic Partnerships for Spectrum Health and Society for Healthcare Strategy and Market Development (SHSMD) Board member offered a compelling look at the future role of the healthcare strategist, based on the SHSMD publication Bridging Worlds.

 Within her presentation, Holly reviewed a number of dynamics that are reshaping healthcare delivery, such as consumerism, advances in technology, new competition, behavior change, and many other factors.
 These emerging trends result in five significant implications on how we position our organizations, and ourselves, for the future.

 - Be nimble and exceed the rate of change.

 - Create consumer experiences, and tell powerful stories.

 - Erase boundaries of business.